EMI vs. EMC: The Differences Between EMI and EMC

 There are plenty of differences between EMI and EMC, but both do have to be tested.

-EMI and EMC compliance standards are not uniform.
+EMI and EMC compliance standards are not uniform and can be the deciding factor when comparing EMI versus EMC.
 Military-grade equipment has stricter standards than most, and commercial standards can vary from industry to industry.

 To ensure efficiency, safety, and compliance of your products, you should test for both electromagnetic interference and compatibility.
 A failure to test for either could lead to dangerous, costly problems down the road.